alexmacarthur/macarthur-me-gatsby/src/posts/simpler-unit-testing-for-wordpress.md

     ...
 ```

-**Load WordPress via your phpunit.xml file.**
+#### Load WordPress via our phpunit.xml file.

 Since this is a *WordPress* plugin, we’ll likely need access to some level of WP core functionality in order to effectively test our code.
 To make all of that available, we're going to load WP core during our tests by bootstrapping it in our `phpunit.xml` file.
-Throw this basic configuration into that file, and take special note of the `bootstrap` attribute:
+Throw some basic configuration into that file, and take special note of the `bootstrap` attribute:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>